eli-rosee/Team5-Software-Engineering/README.md

      - move all dowloaded files to project (mv /home/student/Downloads/filename project/)
      - cd project

-  4. Create a foler called graphics and move logo into it - Step only required if unable to download graphics folder
+  4. Create a folder called graphics and move logo into it - Step only required if unable to download graphics folder
      - mkdir graphics
      - mv /home/student/Downloads/logo.jpg graphics/